SEKOIA-IO/documentation/docs/getting_started/regions.md

 ## France SecNumCloud - FRA2

-SecNumCloud compliant infrastructure - For companies requiring PCI/DSS compliance and to host their data in France
+SecNumCloud compliant infrastructure - For companies requiring PCI/DSS compliance and to host their data in France:

 <table style="width:100%">
     <tbody>